Ferroin/Roll35/README.md

 The following environment variables are used by the image:

-* `DISCORD_TOKEN`: Specifies the Discord bot account token to use to connect to Discord.
+- `DISCORD_TOKEN`: Specifies the Discord bot account token to use to connect to Discord.
 See the excellent [guide provided by `discord.py`](https://discordpy.readthedocs.io/en/latest/discord.html) for info on how to create a bot account and invite it to your server.
-* `LOG_LEVEL`: Specifies the minimum severity level of log messages to produce.
+- `LOG_LEVEL`: Specifies the minimum severity level of log messages to produce.
 Valid values (in descending order of severity) are:
   `emergency`, `alert`, `critical`, `error`, `warning`, `notice`, `info`, `debuga`.
 It is not recommended to set this any higher than `error`.

+If you just want to run the bot locally to test it though, you can do so using the `scripts/run.sh` script.
+It utilizes the exact same environment variables that the Docker image does.

 ## Data Sets